mongodb/flask-pymongo/docs/index.rst

     mongo3 = PyMongo(app, config_prefix='MONGO3')

-Additionally, :class:`~flask_pymongo.PyMongoReplicaSet` requires two additional configuration directives:
+:class:`~flask_pymongo.PyMongoReplicaSet` adds two additional configuration
+directives:

 ================== ========================================================
 ``MONGO_REPLSET``  The name of a replica set to connect to; causes a